roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 10Page 3

+===

- 10Page 3 ****** The Hard Body's Continuing Education Ch.
-10 ****** bydlsloan© Waters turned the coffee table so it was perpendicular to both the couch and the TV and parallel to the chair.
+Waters turned the coffee table so it was perpendicular to both the couch and the TV and parallel to the chair.
 "Lay down on there," Waters said.
 "That's it, scoot your butt to the edge.
 Right."

  Cori was laying on her back on the hard, black coffee table.
 Her ass was right at the edge of the table and her legs were bent at 90 degree angles at the knees.